 Mistake House Magazine welcomes fiction and poetry by writers currently enrolled in graduate and undergraduate programs from around the world, including work by previously unpublished writers.

-Mistake House seeks literary fiction and poetry that provides a sense of insight, compassionate justice, a space of rest, and a sense of coming home.
+Mistake House seeks literary fiction and poetry that provides a sense of insight, compassionate justice, a space of rest, and a sense of coming home, including poetry and fiction expressive of documentary poetics.
 We welcome variety in subject, form, and perspective, including all modes of literary writing from domestic realism to speculative fiction to experimental poetry and beyond.
 Simply, we offer an open invitation to send us work with heart and work that tells us something fresh about the world we think we know.

 Submitting writers should want their work to contribute to a larger dialogue in the world.
 Mistake House Magazine seeks to participate in the literary community’s urgent efforts to draw on moral courage to write about pressing issues in the world today.
-We believe that writing honestly about current human issues is a way to be involved and make a positive impact rather than doing nothing.
+We believe that writing honestly about current human issues is a way to be involved and make a positive impact.

 Works in Translation